sahitkatta/datalakehouse101/README.md

 9. **Cloud-Native Design**
    - S3-compatible object storage via MinIO ensures seamless integration with cloud-based systems.
    - Horizontal scalability with distributed architecture for all services.

 ---

+**Future Scope**

+1. **Integration with AWS S3**
+   - Transition MinIO to AWS S3 for production-grade object storage and seamless integration with cloud ecosystems.

+2. **Singlestore as an Additional Query Engine**
+   - Incorporate Singlestore as an additional query engine for enhanced performance and real-time analytics capabilities.

+3. **Log-Based Change Data Capture (CDC) Integration**
+   - Add support for log-based CDC to enable real-time data ingestion and synchronization across systems.

+4. **Infrastructure for Scaling Production Workloads**
+   - Design Kubernetes (K8s)-based infrastructure for orchestrating and scaling services to handle production workloads.

+5. **Cost Management**
+   - Implement monitoring and optimization for infrastructure and storage costs, leveraging tools like Prometheus, Grafana, or cloud-native cost analysis tools.

+6. **Kubernetes (K8s) Support**
+   - Deploy the entire setup on Kubernetes for robust, scalable, and highly available infrastructure.

+---